nextflow-io/nextflow/docs/googlecloud.rst

 * process.executor - **googlepipelines**
 * cloud.instanceType - **valid GCE instance type**
 * gce.project - **GCP project to run in**
 * gce.zone *or* gce.region - You need to specify either one, **not** both.
-You can specify multiple zones or regions by separating them with a comma (,).
+Multiple regions og zones can be specified by separating them with a comma (,).

 Example::